Now (streaming service)

-Now (formerly Now TV and often stylised as NOW) is a subscription over-the-top internet television service operated by British satellite television provider Sky.
-Launched in the United Kingdom in 2012, the service is also available in Ireland, Italy and Germany.
+Now (formerly Now TV and often stylised as NOW) is a subscription over-the-top streaming television service launched in the United Kingdom in 2012.
+It is operated by Sky Group in Europe, and Xfinity in the US; both owned by the American media conglomerate Comcast.

 Now offers both live streaming and video-on-demand without a contract.
 The service offers "passes" for various types of content, for a monthly fee on a pay-as-you-go basis.
 Differing passes offer films, sports and entertainment from Sky such as material from Sky Atlantic and Sky Cinema, and from British and American licensed third-parties such as Fox.
 The service is available to consumers through retail Roku-based Now TV digital media players (in both set-top box and HDMI dongle form factors) as well as via an app on computers, various mobile devices, some game consoles and set-top boxes.
 It is separate from and not viewable through the Sky Go Internet service, or via Sky's digital satellite television service Sky Q.

 History and coverage

 Sky Picnic

 Sky Picnic was a proposed pay television service which would have sat alongside Freeview and Top Up TV on the digital terrestrial television (DTT) platform in the United Kingdom.
 The proposal detailed replacing Sky's three free-to-air channels (Sky News, Sky Sports News and Sky Three) with five pay TV channels: Sky Sports 1, Sky Movies SD1 plus Sky One during the evening with one hour of Sky News content.
 There would also be two further daytime channels: a factual channel and a children's channel.
 It was first proposed in 2007 but was subject to a public consultation by Ofcom.
 Whilst the service was cleared to launch in 2010 it never officially launched, Sky having put it on hold in 2008.

-The Sky Picnic proposal was ultimately suspended by the internet-based Now TV platform.
+The Sky Picnic proposal was ultimately superseded by the internet-based Now TV platform.